-Once you’re past midlife, it’s not unusual to contemplate how to live your purpose as a way to leave a legacy when you’re gone.
+Once you are older, it’s not unusual to contemplate how to live your purpose as a way to leave a legacy when you’re gone.
 You may have worked for years at a job, are retired, or about to retire.
 You may have re-invented yourself several times and never stuck to one thing long enough to be successful.
 Or you dedicated a huge portion of time taking care of others.

 To live your purpose, ask yourself the following questions: